Dilsv/contact-book/README.md

 - [Lucid](https://lucid.app/documents#/dashboard)
     - Used to create the flowchart for the project.
 - [Grammarly](https://www.grammarly.com/)
-    - Used to fix the thousands of grammar errors across the project.
+    - Used to fix the grammar errors across the project.
 - [Google Sheets](https://www.google.co.uk/sheets/about/)
     - Used to store the 'Contacts' data used for the application.
 - [Pep8](http://pep8online.com/)